 Cookie "Pressing" - When cookie recipes call for 'pressing, squashing or smashing' before placing in oven, keep a small bowl of water handy and dip fork, bottom of drinking glass, or whatever tool you use into water before squashing each cookie.
 This will prevent the fork or glass from sticking to your cookie dough.

-Cookie Softness - To soften and bring chewiness back to cookies that have gotten a little hard after sitting at room temperature for a couple days, reheat in the microwave for 15-20 seconds just before eating them.
+Cookie Storage - To soften and bring chewiness back to cookies that have gotten a little hard after sitting at room temperature for a couple days, reheat in the microwave for 15-20 seconds just before eating them.
 This will warm and soften the cookies, making them more like when you first took them out of the oven.

 Cooking Time - Because ovens may vary due to calibration settings, set timer for shorter cooking times to make sure baked items aren't overcooked.
 This way, you can check doneness towards then end of cooking time to prevent overcooking.
 Example: For items that bake quickly such as cookies, set timer for 2 minutes earlier than recommended baking time.
 For items that take longer to bake, set timer for 5-10 minutes earlier than recommended baking time.

 Oven Temperature - Convection ovens run hotter than conventional ovens.
-When using a convection oven (on the "convection" setting rather than "bake" setting), reduce your oven temperature by 25°.
+When using a convection oven (on the "convection" setting rather than "bake" setting), reduce your oven temperature by up to 25°.
 Cooking times in convection ovens might vary as well.
 You might want to check your particular convection oven's manual for more details and optimum results.

 Yeast - Hot water kills yeast.
 One way to tell if the water temperature is right for yeast (without a thermometer) is to pour the water over your forearm.
 If you cannot feel either hot or cold, the temperature is just right.